The Riddler: Year One: Background and creation

 During the production of the film The Batman (2022), Paul Dano—who played Edward Nashton / the Riddler in the film—conceived ideas for his character's backstory, which he shared with director Matt Reeves, who encouraged him to develop them into a comic book, though he was hesitant to go ahead with the project.
 Reeves then contacted DC Comics and told Dano the next day that the publisher was interested in hearing his proposal for a Riddler-centric comic.
 Dano always envisioned Nashton's backstory as a comic, citing Fyodor Dostoevsky and Thomas Bernhard as influences and enjoyed the "archetypal energy of the images in comics".
 In March, Reeves and DC had officially announced that Dano would be writing a six-issue limited series titled The Riddler: Year One, with Stevan Subic serving as illustrator.
 The comic is intended to be a tie-in prequel to The Batman, depicting Nashton's life and descent into criminality prior to the events of The Batman.

 Dano said in July that he had not yet finished writing the series, an experience which he described as being "totally incredible".
 He described his experience working with Subic as being "super collaborative".
 Dano had written treatments of the overall story and sent them to Subic, to which they collaborated in developing the story together.
 They had held Zoom meetings, in which Subic shared his screen and showed Dano his layouts.
 While they discussed the storytelling and eventually continued working, Subic pencilled and Dano continued to write.
 They would then discuss the story that same month when Dano attended DC's panel at San Diego Comic-Con, where he promoted the series.

+The Riddler: Year One introduced "Patrick Parker" to comics as an alias of the Riddler.
+Originating in 2013 as a hoax edit to the Wikipedia page on the Riddler, the alias' inclusion in The Batman film and the tie-in comic has become an example circular reporting and citogenisis incidents on Wikipedia.